 An initial trip to Asgard seemed to remedy the situation, with the mind of Barbara Norriss resting safely in Asgard and Valkyrie returning to Earth (Defenders #66-68).
 But not until Defenders #109 was Valkyrie back in her own body, with her full sense of identity intact.

 Along with peace of mind, Valkyrie also gained more strength.
-The first edition of The Official Handbook of the Marvel Universe (1983) ranked Valkyrie with the power to lift 45 tons (in her restored Asgardian body).
+The Official Handbook of the Marvel Universe (1983) ranked Valkyrie with the power to lift 45 tons (in her restored Asgardian body).

 Though not precisely recorded, her strength level in the human body of Barbara Norriss was much less than that.